 If you and your former spouse can reach an agreement regarding your issues, your mediator can prepare a draft consent order to submit to the court.
 It’s always a good idea for each of you to have an independent attorney review the draft order before submitting it.
 This can help ensure that you are not compromising your legal rights, and that your new agreement is enforceable.

 Are you interested in talking to one of our experienced mediators about a post-divorce issue?
-Contact us today for a free consultation.
+Contact us today for an initial consultation.